Persdre/EX-Graph/README.md

 The data files included in this repository are:

 1. Twitter handles with their matching Ethereum addresses from OpenSea.
 (This is for the review.
 Formal version will not contain it as the information is already contained in the off-chain Twitter data in DGL graph format without leaking any personal information.)
-2. Wash-trading records from Dune.
+2. Wash-trading transaction records from Dune.

 This dataset is under license CC BY-NC-SA.